tillroy/tillroy.github.io/_posts/2019-05-06-k-means-clustering-part-1.md

    [3564.54545455]]
 ```

 We run this process 100 times but get the same results as ruining it only 3 times.
-Thats is right after surtein amount of iterations kernels are not changed any more, it is common practice to check kernel values during the iterations and if they are not changing stop the calculation process.
+Thats is right after certain amount of iterations kernels are not changed any more, it is common practice to check kernel values during the iterations and if they are not changing stop the calculation process.
 But first of all let check what we will get for ***6*** classes.

 ```python
 ->[[2471.55555556]